-Nobody can make it to their adult life without having studied a foreign language to some extent and many in the US don’t make it out of middle school without having done a Spanish course.
+Nobody can make it to their adult life without having studied a foreign language to some extent.
 After all, Spanish is the second most studied foreign language in the world after English.

 If you’re planning on doing an exchange program in a Spanish-speaking country, you should at least speak the basics before you go.
-There are plenty of online Spanish resources and, while it’s difficult to achieve fluency by just learning Spanish online, a good level will make filling out college forms, applying for scholarships, and your general studies much easier.
+There are plenty of online Spanish resources and, while it's difficult to achieve fluency by just learning Spanish online, a good level will help when applying for university and scholarships, as well as making your general studies much easier.

 If you plan on doing an internship in another country, speaking the language will help you look for work directly without going through third parties and also give you a better change of reaching the interview stage.

-Employers are also more interested in applicants with foreign language skills as more and more business is being done with international clients. learning business Spanish could help you tap into the markets in Latin America, which is one of the fastest growing regions in the world, too, so even just knowing basic Spanish might make that important Latin American company look more favorably on you than a yet another candidate who doesn’t speak a word of the language.
+Employers are also more interested in applicants with foreign language skills as more and more business is being done with international clients. learning business Spanish could help you tap into the markets in Latin America, which is one of the fastest growing regions in the world.
+So even just knowing basic Spanish might make that important Latin American company look more favourably on you than a yet another candidate who doesn't speak a word of the language.

 You can get more out of your vacation if you can speak the local language.
 Speaking Spanish will give you access to 20 different countries across Europe, Africa, and Latin America where the language is spoken and allow you to learn more about their cultures.

 There are loads of benefits of learning Spanish.
-Whether its because you want to graduate high school, visit Guatemala, or live in Colombia, you’re probably going to end up learning some Spanish at some point.
+Whether its because you want to study Spanish at university, visit Guatemala, or live in Colombia, you’re probably going to end up learning some Spanish at some point.

 Thanks to the Internet, we can now freely access thousands of educational sites and learning resources including videos, podcasts, books, movies, and music.
 Students can be in charge of their own learning when they take Spanish lessons near me.

 Here are a few links that might help: